Flooding Prevention Tips for Homeowners

 Prevent flooding on your property and in your neighbourhood with these tips.

-Ensure the City gutters and catch basins (inlet drains) around your property are clear of leaves, garbage and other debris.
-During a rainstorm, it can take several hours for City crews to remove the debris that is blocking water from a catch basin.
+Ensure the City gutters and storm drains (inlet drains) around your property are clear of leaves, garbage and other debris.
+During a rainstorm, it can take several hours for City crews to remove the debris that is blocking water from a storm drain.

-To help prevent flooding in your neighbourhood, remove debris that you see in your nearby gutters.
-After a snowfall, keeping the catch basins clear from snow will also help prevent flooding when the snow melts or when we have a “rain on snow” storm event.
+To help prevent flooding in your neighbourhood, remove debris from nearby gutters.
+After a snowfall, keeping the storm drains clear from snow will also help prevent flooding.

 Clean Your Foundation Drains